Colorado Renter’s Rights for Repairs

 warning

-A recent Colorado court case has specified that a tenant MUST provide permission to enter for repairs when providing written notice about an issue that doesn’t materially impact health and safety.
+Colorado case law specifies that a tenant MUST provide permission to enter for repairs when providing written notice about an issue that doesn’t materially impact health and safety.

 Can the Landlord Refuse To Make Repairs in Colorado?